 Now move to the best part of this tutorial; install WordPress on Bluehost!

 Step #6: Install WordPress on BlueHost – One-click Install WordPress

-When you first visit your BlueHost dashboard, you will get a few notification messages.
+You will get a few notification messages when you first visit your BlueHost dashboard.
 Some are welcome messages, while others are promotions like this one.

 As you see, Bluehost will install WordPress for you for $99+.
 You should not purchase these promotions.
 I will guide you on how to create a blog in WordPress step by step without hiring ANYONE.